2022 Winter Olympics Parade of Nations: Parade order

 By tradition, Greece entered first as the originator of the Olympics, and China entered last as host.
 Per a new rule introduced by the International Olympic Committee at the 2020 Summer Olympics, Italy entered second-to-last as the upcoming host of the 2026 Winter Olympics.
-All nations in between entered in the order of the host nation's language, Simplified Chinese.
+All nations in between entered in the collation order of the host nation's language, Mandarin, in Simplified Chinese.

 As part of sanctions due to the Russian doping scandal, Russia was not allowed to directly use its name or flag, and entered under the acronym "ROC" after the Russian Olympic Committee and its flag.

-Announcers in the stadium read off the names of the marching nations in Mandarin Chinese (the official language of the host country), English and French (the official languages of the Olympics) with music accompanying the athletes as they marched into the stadium.
+Announcers in the stadium read off the names of the marching nations in Mandarin Chinese (the official language of the host country), English, and French (the official languages of the Olympics) with music accompanying the athletes as they marched into the stadium.

-According to the vigent version of the Olympic Charter during that Games, each nation had the option of having two flag bearers (a man and a woman) in an effort to promote gender equality.
+According to the current version of the Olympic Charter, during those Games, each nation had the option of having two flag bearers (a man and a woman) in an effort to promote gender equality.